sammyher/sammyher.github.io/_books/the_godfather.md

 status: Finished
 ---

-Dunk the lunk, Thick as a castle wall!
+Dunk the lunk, thick as a castle wall!
 I think what stuck with me is you're only deemed a traitor if your side looses.